bignosethethird/Technical-Architecture-Notes/Architecture Policies.md

 *	Repeatable
 ### 	Standard Infrastructure Components
 Standard infrastructure components must be used to support solutions.
 A shared technical service is based on one design and is comprised of standard infrastructure components.
-_Rationale:_ Reduces variation in the IT estate which makes support simpler for [company], lowers maintenance costs and increases reliability.
+_Rationale:_ Reduces variation in the IT estate which makes support simpler for SuccessionWealth, lowers maintenance costs and increases reliability.
 Accommodating change will be easier
 _Implications:_ We may have to trade off increased functionality against the need to maintain IT across a large estate See also:
 *	Simple
 *	Supportable
 ### 	Disaster Recovery (DR)
 Critical systems must have disaster recovery in place.
 Recovery times in the event of a disaster must be agreed and signed off by the business.
 The recovery order (priority) for systems in the event of DR must be established and agreed with business owners.
-_Rationale:_ Systems that are critical to keep [company] trading must be available in the event of a disaster.
+_Rationale:_ Systems that are critical to keep SuccessionWealth trading must be available in the event of a disaster.
 Provides clear prioritisation to enable effective targetting of resources after an incident.
 Allows an effective DR plan to be created.
 _Implications:_ Critical systems are identified, system DR is fully integrated into business continuity plans.
 DR plan, site, infrastructure and procedures are in place.
 See also:
 *	Supportable
 ### 	Centralised Infrastructure
 Infrastructure must be centralised into a data centre wherever possible.
 Workloads that cannot be run in a data centre must be run on local shared infrastructure.
 _Rationale:_ Using centralised infrastructure makes more efficient use of resources and is simpler to operate.
 If we have to deploy a workload locally we must ensure the infrastructure can be used by other applications / workloads
 _Implications:_ We need to ensure that the business SLA can be met and that the impact on network bandwidth and cost is understood.
-Governance and accountability for managing local shared infrastructure (e.g. [company] server in a bank) needs to be clear
+Governance and accountability for managing local shared infrastructure (e.g. SuccessionWealth server in a bank) needs to be clear
 See also:
 *	Cost effective
 *	Supportable